ECCC-MSC/open-data/canada.ca_upcoming/licence/readme_en.md

 ## 3. You must, where you do any of the above

-* Acknowledge the source of the Information by including any attribution statement specified by the Information Provider and/or Third Party Information Contributor and as indicated when you access the Information from Environment and Climate Change Canada (ECCC) HTTP Data Server and, where possible, provide a link to this licence.
+* Acknowledge the source of the Information by including any attribution statement specified by the Information Provider and/or Third Party Information Contributor and as indicated when you access the Information from Environment and Climate Change Canada (ECCC) data servers and, where possible, provide a link to this licence.
 * Attribute data to the originator, including sources outside Environment and Climate Change Canada.
 For example;

 “Data Source: Environment and Climate Change Canada”